atarola/pyjojo/README.md

 Output can now be combined via the 'output' jojo block argument.
 Default is 'split'.

+# Other Recent Changes

+You now have the ability to generate named return values.
+Pyjojo will look for lines that contain 'jojo_return_value key=value'.
+These will show up in the output in a dictionary.

+*Note*: return values MUST show up in stdout

 ## Tutorial

 Create a directory to store the bash scripts, by default pyJoJo will be pointed at /srv/pyjojo.